Boten–Vientiane railway: Planning

-Laos is the only landlocked country in Southeast Asia, which burdens it with a comparative disadvantage in trade.
+Laos is the only landlocked country in Southeast Asia, which burdens it with a disadvantage in trade.
 During French rule, the French failed to develop a plan to build railways in Laos, with only the 7 km Don Det–Don Khon railway being completed.
 A railway link from China through Laos would greatly reduce cargo transit times and transportation costs between the two countries.

 The first talks about the railway linking Laos and China began in 2001.
 A Lao politician of Chinese descent, Somsavat Lengsavad, was reportedly the driving force behind the project on the Laotian side.
 In October 2010, plans were announced for a 530 km standard gauge railway linking Vientiane to Xishuangbanna, in Yunnan province in China.
 Construction was expected to begin in 2011, for completion in 2014.
 There are plans to extend this railway south, from Vientiane across the Thai border to Bangkok.

 The project initially stalled in the wake of the 2011 corruption scandal involving China's minister of railways, Liu Zhijun, but negotiations continued.
 In November 2012, the Laotian press reported that the money for the construction of the railway would be borrowed from the Export–Import Bank of China, and construction would be started in 2013 and completed in 2018.
 By 2015, a revised plan was agreed upon, under which both countries would jointly finance and operate the railway with a build-operate-transfer arrangement.
 Construction work worth US$1.2 billion was awarded to the China Railway Group in September 2015.